Trading Operations in Strategies

 ClosePosition();

-// Position protection using stop-loss and take-profit
+// Protect position with stop-loss and take-profit

 StartProtection(

-takeProfit: new Unit(50, UnitTypes.Point), // take-profit
+takeProfit: new Unit(50, UnitTypes.Absolute), // take-profit

-stopLoss: new Unit(20, UnitTypes.Point), // stop-loss
+stopLoss: new Unit(20, UnitTypes.Absolute), // stop-loss

 isStopTrailing: true, // trailing stop